 Through a series of experimental workshops, the course provides understanding of the different design methods to be followed in order to strengthen and develop both the technical and formal aspects of individual design projects, as well as their theoretical elements and content.
-The module provides the students with a means of reflection, while introducing them to the design tools and concepts required to enter the world of contemporary art.
+The students will be provided with a means of reflection, while being introduced to the design tools and concepts required to enter the world of contemporary art.